Cal Nichols

-Cal Nichols (born April 25, 1942) is a Canadian businessman who spearheaded the group which would later become the Edmonton Investors Group (EIG) which owned the National Hockey League's Edmonton Oilers.
+Calvin Manford Nichols (April 25, 1942 – September 12, 2026) was a Canadian businessman who spearheaded the group which would later become the Edmonton Investors Group (EIG) which owned the National Hockey League's Edmonton Oilers.

-Biography
+Life and career

-Born in Paradise Hill, Saskatchewan, Nichols started his business career in 1962 as a 19-year-old when his father cosigned papers for him to take over a rundown St Walburg, Saskatchewan Esso station.
+Born in Paradise Hill, Saskatchewan on April 25, 1942, Nichols started his business career in 1962 as a 19-year-old when his father cosigned papers for him to take over a rundown St Walburg, Saskatchewan Esso station.
 He worked hard to win the local farmers' custom, became involved in the local community playing sports, and was elected Councillor at 23.
 He married Edna, a St Walburg girl and after 7 years in 1969, they moved to Edmonton.

-Over the next thirteen years, he pursued various business and career opportunities.
+Over the next 13 years, he pursued various business and career opportunities.
 He was the commission bulk agent for Esso in Edmonton from 1972 through 1981 and served as Chairman of the Esso Agents Prairie Region Advisory Board.
 During his tenure, this became the largest Esso Agency in Canada.
 In 1983, anticipating the de-regulation of the crude oil and natural gas markets, Nichols and two associates founded Northridge Canada Inc. which became Canada's largest privately held crude oil and natural gas trading company.
 Northridge was ultimately sold to TransCanada Pipelines.
 In 1985, he created Gasland Oil, with its head office in Edmonton.
 Gasland grew to have over 50 branded petroleum outlets in Western Canada, many with convenience stores and other customer facilities.
 He sold substantially all of Gasland's petroleum marketing business in 1996 to Husky Energy but retained Gasland Properties Ltd., he has therefore shifted his focus to developing that company's various holdings.
 As of 2021 it owned 16 retail properties in Alberta, including gas stations, liquor stores, and cannabis shops.

 In May 2002, he was inducted into the Alberta Business Hall of Fame.
-He was awarded the Queens Golden Julnilee Medal created in 2002 to commemorate the 50th anniversary to Her Majesty Queen Elizabeth II to the throne and awarded to persons who had made outstanding contributions to both their community and to Canada.
+He was awarded the Queen Elizabeth II Golden Jubilee Medal, created in 2002 and awarded to persons who had made outstanding contributions to both their community and to Canada.

-In 2014, he was named to the Order of Canada which was established in 1967 to acknowledge citizens who have "... outstanding achievement, dedication to the community and service to the nation."
-He was appointed a Member (C.M.)
+In the 2015 Canadian honours, he was appointed a Member of the Order of Canada (CM) "for his contributions to the business and civic sectors in Edmonton, notably as a supporter of a wide variety of community causes."